Monday, August 30, 2010

 Laura was right.
 From the moment we walked in, Wegman's was a paradise.
 They featured a long boulevard of freshly prepared meals to eat-in or re-heat at home.
 Arranged in a manner that is pleasing to the eye as well as the nose, any imaginable ethnic food could be found there.
 Also in that row was; a butcher, fish monger, gourmet specialties, typical fast food, sandwiches, coffee, desserts etc, etc, etc. Wegman's also had an ample supply of sample stations.
 Despite a full dinner and a big Jersey Freeze sundae, Andrew went to town on the various freebies.

 When our group splintered into smaller ones, Andrew and I checked-out the cheese aisle.
-At a huge pyramid display, we were having fun trying pronounce the foreign words like; Limburger, Camembert, Gouda, brie, Gorgonzola, Gruyere and Roquefort.
-Around the other side of the cheese mountain, a woman was giving samples of Edam.
+Next to a huge pyramid display, we were having fun trying pronounce the foreign words like; Limburger, Camembert, Gouda, brie, Gorgonzola, Gruyere and Roquefort.
+Around the other side of the triangular cheese mountain, a woman was giving samples of Edam.
 I turned my back on my son for thirty seconds.
 When I came back around, I was shocked that my guy had scaled the terraced display.

 Andrew was never prone to overt curiosity and due to a combination of his lack of agility and an aversion to heights, I couldn't believe that he had climbed to my eye-level.
 Even worse, my especially bright boy was licking the giant cheese wheel at the top of the presentation.